apache/incubator-wayang/wayang-docs/src/main/resources/how_contribute/code_changes/preparing_contribute_code_changes/closing_pull_request.md

         weight: 3
 ---

-Closing Your Pull Request and Github Issues
+# Closing Your Pull Request and Github Issues

+TODO: add this